n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 Is important to understand that based on these environments, bureaucracy is a major factor which enables the capacity of cyber operations in a number of different ways.
 Bureaucracy enables teams to work at maximum capacity making it fundamental for any type of cyber operation.

-*'One may not think that such a thing as Bureaucracy would improve the efficiency of cyber operations, but it is'* - The Grugq.
+*'One may not think that such a thing as Bureaucracy would improve the efficiency of cyber operations, but it does'* - The Grugq.

 Based on bureaucracy we can meassure the efficiency of a team's capacity on a series of characteristics.
 We can call these characteristics the Factors of Team Capacity by The Grugq.